robertvunabandi/bp-web-basics/README.md

 **ACTIONABLE:** Set the background as the mountain image that you can find inside `/assets` directory.
 Set it using the CSS.

+---

+Now, use your imagination to do even more tricks using CSS.
+You can literally do anything!

 ## **BONUS:** Get Even Dirtier!